It may seem like this summer has gone by in a flash and it’s already time for the little ones to head back to school!

 Loose buttons are a common problem, as daily wear can lead to threads fraying and loosening.
 To avoid this, dab a small amount of nail polish over shirt buttons to keep the thread in place.
 It will keep you from digging out the sewing kit week in, week out!

 Your budding artist will most likely come home with a newly decorated school uniform!
 If the paint is still wet, blot it with paper towels and remove as much as possible.
 If it’s dried throughout the day, try applying an alcohol-based cleaner such as nail varnish or hairspray and rinse well before washing normally.

 Stuck on Glue

 From clothes, shoes, carpets and even hair, glue can get over everything!
 The best thing to do is to get a blunt knife and paper towel and gently scrape off the glue before washing them as normal.
 School children are most likely to use adhesive glue, which is safe to put in the washing machine.

 The Dreaded Gum

-Chewing gun stains is what all parents dread!
+Chewing gum stains is what all parents dread!
 It can get onto everything and once stuck can be extremely difficult to remove.
-First, put the item in the freezer and leave it until the gum is brittle enough to be scrapped off with a blunt knife.
+First, put the item in the freezer and leave it until the gum is brittle enough to be scraped off with a blunt knife.
 If this isn’t possible, place an ice pack (or frozen peas) on the stain until it hardens, then pick off as much as possible.
 Wash in the machine at 40°.